-This course combines didactic course work and applications of treatment in the assessment and cognitive behavioral treatment of anxiety and depressive disorders, with a focus on individual outpatient treatment approaches for adults.
-Students will (a) learn cognitive and behavioral theory underpinning CBT treatment approaches, (b) learn how to comprehensively assess anxiety and depressive disorders (c) learn to implement and conduct cognitive behavior strategies for anxiety and depressive disorders using simulated exercises, role-plays, illustrative case examples and videotapes; cognitive behavior strategies include cognitive restructuring, breathing retraining, deep muscle relaxation, exposure, activity scheduling, problem solving, contingency procedures, and skills training.
-Adapting CBT for delivery in various health-care settings and to tailored work with adults living with chronic illness will be emphasized.

-PSH 6543/PSH 6544 Behavioral Medicine Practicum I and II

-This seminar provides an introduction to the practical experience of behavioral medicine.
+- Learn cognitive and behavioral theory underpinning CBT treatment approaches - Learn how to comprehensively assess anxiety and depressive disorders - Learn to implement and conduct cognitive behavior strategies for anxiety and depressive disorders using simulated exercises, role-plays, illustrative case examples and videotapes; cognitive behavior strategies include cognitive restructuring, breathing retraining, deep muscle relaxation, exposure, activity scheduling, problem solving, contingency procedures, and skills training.
+Adapting CBT for delivery in various health-care settings and to tailored work with adults living with chronic illness will be emphasized. - Learn to critically evaluate the evidence base for CBT and other empirically supported approaches to psychotherapy.
+PSH 6543, 6544 Behavioral Medicine Practicum I and II This seminar provides an introduction to the practical experience of behavioral medicine.
 All students are assigned individual supervisors (licensed psychologists) and clinical case referrals through the Parnes Clinic.
-Clinical cases include patients preparing for bariatric surgery, patients with asthma and other chronic diseases, and patients referred by their primary care physician for psychological assessment and treatment.
+Clinical cases include patients preparing for bariatric surgery and patients with chronic medical diseases for psychological assessment and treatment.
 Course Objectives:

 - Assessment: Students will be trained in psychological assessment techniques used in behavioral medicine.
 Emphasis will be placed on assessment tools used in initial psychological interviews (SCID) and instruments used to monitor progress in treatment.
 Training will include suicide risk assessment, differential diagnoses, and overlap between psychiatric and medical conditions. - Report Writing: Students will learn how to write psychological reports based on their evaluations.
 This course will emphasize the differences between full-length, psychological reports and brief reports used in medical charts.
 Ethical concerns in report writing will also be discussed. - Case Presentation: Students will be trained in case presentation and conceptualization skills.
 Instruction will include how to communicate findings to medical care providers and serve as a consultant-liaison. - Treatment: Students will develop skills used in short-term psychotherapy to facilitate health behavior change. - Supervision: Students will learn about the process of supervision and how to effectively use supervision time.
-Class time will also be devoted to discussion of cases and provide an opportunity for students to provide feedback to each other.
+Class time will also be devoted to discussion of cases and provide an opportunity for students to provide feedback to each other PSH 6935 Social Behavioral Dimensions of Public Health I This course is designed to expose students to the major social and behavioral theories and methodologies that guide health psychology science.
+Course Objectives: